Update: This offer for the British Airways Visa Signature® Card has expired. Learn more about the current offers here.

 British Airways Avios can simultaneously be one of the most valuable and one of the most frustrating points currencies out there.
 British Airways has a distance based award chart, meaning the currency is valuable in instances where other points wouldn’t be as valuable.
 However, British Airways also imposes big surcharges on many award redemptions.

 So in this post I wanted to look at some of the great ways that you can redeem British Airways Avios without paying those huge fees.
-This is an update on a post I wrote about a year ago.
-I figured it made sense to overhaul that post to reflect how things have changed since then.
+This is an update on a post I wrote a while back.
+I figured it made sense to overhaul that post to reflect the state of things in 2019.

 First I wanted to look at some of the best ways to earn Avios.